This card plants a tree!

 When will my tree be planted?

 It may have already been planted.
 The traditional planting season runs from November to March, during the colder months when the saplings are dormant.
 During the winter we build up a 'stock' of planted trees to see us through to the summer.
 Trees sponsored during the summer will be planted at the earliest opportunity in the autumn.
 When you enter your Tree Code into our database you will see the confirmed or projected planting date for your tree, along with the location and species.

 Tree Appeal only plants native broadleaf species, grown in the UK from collected seed.
 These are species such as oak, beech and hazel, chosen for their beneficial effects on biodiversity and habitat creation.
 Read more about the types of tree we plant.

 All the trees sponsored through 'This card plants a tree' are sent to UK schools as part of our Trees for Schools programme.
 We encourage the schools to involve their students with the planting whenever possible as an important hands-on, educational experience.

 Where are they planted?

 Schools throughout the UK can apply for free trees from Tree Appeal.
 Since 2005 we've planted more than 450,000 saplings like this.
-In 2020, 230 schools have received trees, many sponsored by people just like you, including:
+Every year morethan 200 schools receive free trees from Tree Appeal, many sponsored by people just like you, including:

 - Pangbourne Primary School, Reading RG8 7LB